khulnasoft/codetypo-actions/README.md

-# Codespell with GitHub Actions -- including annotations for Pull Requests
+# Codetypo with GitHub Actions -- including annotations for Pull Requests

 This GitHub Actions runs codetypo over your code.
 Any warnings or errors will be annotated in the Pull Request.